Howard Shore: 2001–2006

-In 2004, Shore again collaborated with Martin Scorsese, scoring his epic film The Aviator, this time with the Brussels Philharmonic.
+In 2004, Shore again collaborated with Martin Scorsese, scoring Scorcese's epic The Aviator, this time with the Brussels Philharmonic.
 He won a second Golden Globe for the score, becoming the third composer to have won consecutive Golden Globes in the Original Score category.
 He also received his sixth Grammy nomination, and his fifth BAFTA nomination.

-He collaborated again with David Cronenberg in 2005 to score A History of Violence, starring Viggo Mortensen.
+He collaborated again with David Cronenberg in 2005 to score A History of Violence, starring Viggo Mortensen (who played Aragorn in the Rings trilogy).
 The film was a success and received two Oscar nominations.
 In 2006, he collaborated for the fourth time with Martin Scorsese, this time to score The Departed.
-The film was highly successful and won four Oscars, including a long-awaited win for Scorsese, and Best Picture.
+That film was highly successful, and won four Oscars including a long-awaited win for Scorsese, and the Oscar for Best Picture.

 Although Shore was originally commissioned to compose the soundtrack for King Kong, he was later replaced by James Newton Howard due to "differing creative aspirations for the score" on his and the filmmakers' parts.
 This was a mutual agreement between himself and Peter Jackson.
 Despite this, Shore has a cameo near the end of the film as the conductor of the orchestra in the theater, performing portions of Max Steiner's score to the original 1933 version of the film.

 2007–present

-In 2007, Shore composed the music for Soul of the Ultimate Nation, an online multiplayer video game.
-The soundtrack is notable for being the first video game soundtrack to feature Lydia Kavina on the theremin.
+In 2007, Shore composed the music for Soul of the Ultimate Nation, an online multiplayer video game, featuring Lydia Kavina on the theremin.
 During 2007 he also composed the scores for The Last Mimzy and Eastern Promises, the latter of which includes a section that has been performed in concert as Shore's Concertino for violin solo and chamber orchestra.
 Eastern Promises was another collaboration with David Cronenberg and earned Shore his fourth Golden Globe nomination.
 In 2008, he scored Doubt, starring Meryl Streep and directed by John Patrick Shanley.
 The film was a success, earning five Oscar nominations.

 In 2010, Shore composed the score to Eclipse, the third installment in the Twilight film series, following Carter Burwell and Alexandre Desplat, who scored the first and second films, respectively.
-He also replaced John Corigliano to score Edge of Darkness, starring Mel Gibson.
+He then replaced John Corigliano to score Edge of Darkness, starring Mel Gibson.

 Shore's 2011 projects were A Dangerous Method, continuing his long-term collaboration with director David Cronenberg.
-He also composed the score to Martin Scorsese's Hugo, his fifth collaboration with the director, which earned him a sixth Golden Globe nomination and fourth Oscar nomination.
+He composed the score to Martin Scorsese's Hugo, his fifth collaboration with the director, which earned him a sixth Golden Globe nomination and fourth Oscar nomination.

-He also composed the score to Peter Jackson's The Hobbit film series.
-In addition, Shore composed the opening theme for the Rings of Power show run by Amazon.
+He created the score to Peter Jackson's The Hobbit film series.
+In addition, Shore composed the opening theme for The Lord of the Rings: The Rings of Power on Amazon.